YoussefBouyaddou/Churn-project/README.md

 <img src="https://github.com/YoussefBouyaddou/youssefbouyaddou.github.io/blob/main/images/airport.jpg" width=62% height=62%>

 Customer churn is a SaaS business metric that measures the amount of customers, accounts, contracts, bookings, etc. that a business has lost over a period of time.
 Also known as the rate of attrition or just plain “churn”, customer churn is one of the most widely-tracked and heavily-discussed subscription company metrics.

-In this project, we used the data of a telecommunication company in order to do an explorative data analysis and to apply a model that can predict if a customer is going to leave the business or not.
+In this project, we used the data of a telecommunication company in order to do explorative data analysis and to apply a model that can predict if a customer is going to leave the business or not.
 * The data consists of the following variables :

 1. **age** Represents the age of a customer